-The DHS rule, via EOIR, subjects a lawyer to discipline if the lawyer: "Is subject to a final order of disbarment or suspension, or has resigned while a disciplinary investigation or proceeding is pending."
+224The DHS rule, via EOIR, subjects a lawyer to discipline if the lawyer: "Is subject to a final order of disbarment or suspension, or has resigned while a disciplinary investigation or proceeding is pending."
 8 C.F.R. § 1003.102(e).
 See, e.g., Gadda v.
 Ashcroft, 377 F.3d 934 (9th Cir.
 2004) (disbarring a lawyer from practicing before the Ninth Circuit where the lawyer had first been disbarred by the California disciplinary authority and then had been reciprocally disciplined by DHS based on the state discipline).
 SSA again breaks up the reciprocal discipline rule into three separate sections, the first two of which apply to any representative and the third of which applies only to non-attorney representatives.
-20 C.F.R. § 404.1745(d) (sanctions can be imposed if a representative "[h]as been, by reason of misconduct, disbarred or suspended from any bar or court to which he or she was previously admitted to practice"; 20 C.F.R. § 404.1745(e) (sanctions can be imposed if a representative "[h]as been, by reason of misconduct, disparred or suspended from any bar or court to which he or she was previously admitted to practice"; 20 C.F.R. § 404.1745(e) (sanctions can be imposed if a representative "[h]as been, by reason of misconduct, disparred on a non-attorney representative who "has been removed from practice or suspended by a professional licensing authority for reasons that reflect on the person's character, integrity, judgment, reliability, or fitness to serve as a fiduciary.").
+20 C.F.R. § 404.1745(d) (sanctions can be imposed if a representative "[h]as been, by reason of misconduct, disbarred or suspended from any bar or court to which he or she was previously admitted to practice"; 20 C.F.R. § 404.1745(e) (sanctions can be imposed if a representative "[h]as been, by reason of misconduct, disqualified from participating in or appearing before any Federal program or agency"); 20 C.F.R. § 404.1745(f) (sanctions can be imposed on a non-attorney representative who "has been removed from practice or suspended by a professional licensing authority for reasons that reflect on the person's character, integrity, judgment, reliability, or fitness to serve as a fiduciary.").

-8 C.F.R. § 292.3(e)(3).

-8 C.F.R. § 1003.102(k).

-20 C.F.R. § 404.1770(a)(2).
+2258 C.F.R. § 292.3(e)(3).
+2268 C.F.R. § 1003.102(k).
+22720 C.F.R. § 404.1770(a)(2).

-Id.

-a precedent requiring the agency seeking to impose reciprocal discipline to "include the opportunity [for the practitioner] to show that the [previous] state order was based on an invalid procedure or patently inadequate evidence."
-In this regard, it is worth noting that USPTO allows reciprocal discipline to be collaterally challenged based on due process or related concerns with the prior discipline is USPTO.
+a precedent requiring the agency seeking to impose reciprocal discipline to "include the opportunity [for the practitioner] to show that the [previous] state order was based on an invalid procedure or patently inadequate evidence."229 In this regard, it is worth noting that USPTO allows reciprocal discipline to be collaterally challenged based on due process or related concerns with the prior discipline is USPTO.230